Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<plasma name> or plasmas.fine_transition_cells`` (`int`) optional (default `5`)
     Number of cells that are used just outside of the fine plasma patch to smoothly transition between the low and high ppc regions.
-More transition cells preduce less noise but require more particles.
+More transition cells produce less noise but require more particles.

 Beam parameters